brontosaurusrex/brontosaurusrex.github.io/_posts/2018-03-19-nvidia-hw-hevc-support.md

     HEVC_MAIN_12                   --- not supported ---
     HEVC_MAIN_444                  --- not supported ---

-which would mean no 10bit 4:2:2 HEVC I guess.
+which would mean no 10bit 4:2:2 HEVC I guess. edit: Or perhaps vdpau doesn't support 10bit.